 Segundo Desfile de Carnaval -- the second and final parade of the Carnaval season -- flows along the Malecon from the Centro Histórico all the way north to Valentinos.

 Far from a time of sadness, this last evening of revelry matches anything that preceded it, and the party continues long into the night!

-Video of a 2015 Mazatlan Carnaval parade
+Video of the 2019 Mazatlan Carnaval final parade

 • A large portion of the concerts and musical events at carnival take place on the Malecon at Olas Altas beach and in the Centro Historico adjacent to it.